|1978 European Cup|

 Among the greatest defender ever from United Kingdom.
 He won three European Cups and 8 English league titles with the great Liverpool team of the 1970's and 1980's.
 Despite being one pf the greatest ever centerback from the UK, Hansen only won 26 Scotland caps.
 The reason given for his lack of caps by Scotland coaches of the 1980s was that a formidable central defensive partnership had formed between Willie Miller and Alex McLeish at Aberdeen. he played in the 1982 WC Finals, but he left off controversially the WC in 1986.

-He was at one point the captain of England and Liverpool.
+Emlyn Hughes was at one point the captain of England and Liverpool.
 He was considered to be one of Liverpool's most important defenders.
 He played under Bill Shankly in the 1970's where he won two European Cups, four League titles and a single FA Cup.
 He was FWA Football of the Year in 1977.
 He earned 62 English caps.
+He went to the 1970 World Cup Finals in Mexico.

 LB: Alan Kennedy (England)